 Rio Paraìba (Brasil), our Leg 3 final stop

-And as if by magic the bow of Pius sees the land...it is April 2nd.
+And as if by magic the bow of Pius sees the South America continent...it is April 2nd 2024.

-But before talking about our arrival I want to tell you about this last leg from the island of Fernando da Noronha (Brazil).
+But before talking about our arrival I want to tell you about this last leg passing through the island of Fernando da Noronha (Brazil) that we reached at midday of the 30th march.

 We had a lot of hope in exploring this remote paradise in the Equatorial area of South Atlantic.
 Unfortunately, as there is no real port or even a protective breakwater, the anchoring is particularly wavy... the Atlantic wave torments Pius for 4 days and 3 nights.
 It's risky to leave the boat and set off to explore....I let Marco and Olivier go and stay on watch enjoying at least a nice swim in the ocean waters which are a nice 30° while outside it's 38° with 90% humidity !